wkdghdus/LLM/README.md

 Progress and insights are documented in a development log, accessible [here](https://medium.com/@h.lukejang).
 This log includes:

-- **Daily Updates**: Summaries of daily progress, challenges faced, and solutions implemented.
+- **Weekly Updates**: Summaries of daily progress, challenges faced, and solutions implemented.
 - **Code Snippets**: Key code implementations and explanations.
 - **Learnings and Reflections**: Insights gained throughout the development process.